roboticslab-fr/rplidar-turtlebot2/README.md

 	catkin_make
 	rospack profile

-##Install the ROS-BY-EXAMPLE code for HYDRO (On both Notebook and Work station)
+##Install the ROS-BY-EXAMPLE code for INDIGO (On both Notebook and Work station)
 Study the chapter "5.
-INSTALLING THE ROS-BY-EXAMPLE CODE" of ROS-BY-EXAMPLE vol.1 for HYDRO and follow instructions from the following sub-chapters.
+INSTALLING THE ROS-BY-EXAMPLE CODE" of ROS-BY-EXAMPLE vol.1 for INDIGO and follow instructions from the following sub-chapters.

 ###5.1 Installing the Prerequisites
 	sudo apt-get install ros-hydro-turtlebot-* \